Multimedia-Avesta/muya-electron-ote/README.md

 `./make_MUYA_electron_packages.sh [version number]`

-The packaged versions will be available in the directory release-builds.
+The packaged versions will be available in the directory `release-builds`.

-The zip versions will be placed as siblings of the cloned directory.
+The zip versions will be created as siblings of the cloned directory.